The Only Fishing Knots You Actually Need

 The Double Uni Knot

-To tie it: overlap the two line ends by six inches.
-Tie a Uni knot around the opposite line’s standing portion with each tag end.
-Wet both knots and pull the standing lines to slide the Uni knots together.
-Trim both tags.
+Overlap the two lines by about six inches.
+Tie a Uni on each side around the other line’s standing portion.
+Wet both, pull the standing lines to slide them together.
+Trim tags.
+Handles some diameter difference too, though extreme mismatches want something specialized.

 The Blood Knot